What is a Reverse Mortgage Loan?

 What is an Origination Fee?

-Reverse mortgage lenders will charge more than $2,500 or else 2% of the first $200,000 of your home’s value (whichever is greater) in addition to 1% of the amount that’s over $200,000.
+Reverse mortgage lenders will charge more than $2,500 or 2% of the first $200,000 of your home's value (whichever is greater) in addition to 1% of the amount over $200,000.

-The FHA has set a minimum and maximum cost of the origination fee, so no matter what your home is valued, you will not pay less than $2,500 or up to $6,000, the latter being a capped fee.
+The FHA has set a minimum and maximum cost of the origination fee, so no matter how your home is valued, you will not pay less than $2,500 or up to $6,000, the latter being a capped fee.

 The cap is set by law to keep closing costs reasonable for borrowers.